Rob Smedley: Biography

-Following Massa's injury at the 2009 Hungarian Grand Prix, Smedley carried on with the role of race engineer for stand-in drivers Luca Badoer and Giancarlo Fisichella as they took over Massa's seat for the remainder of the 2009 season.
+Following Massa's injury at the 2009 Hungarian Grand Prix, Smedley carried on with the role of race engineer for stand-in drivers Luca Badoer and Giancarlo Fisichella, who took over Massa's seat for the remainder of the 2009 season.
 Smedley had previously worked with Fisichella at Jordan.

-Smedley was involved in an incident at the 2010 German Grand Prix in which the Ferrari team were found to have breached regulations regarding team orders.
-As Massa was in the lead of the race Smedley contacted him by radio and said "Fernando is faster than you.
-Can you confirm you understood that message?", a thinly veiled instruction to allow Alonso to pass him to win, which Massa duly complied with.
-Following the pass on lap 49 Smedley added 'OK mate good lad, stick with him now, sorry.'
+Smedley was involved in an incident involving team orders at the 2010 German Grand Prix in which the Ferrari team were found to have breached regulations.
+As Massa was in the lead of the race, Smedley contacted him by radio and said "Fernando is faster than you.
+Can you confirm you understood that message?"
+This was a thinly veiled instruction to allow Alonso to pass him and win, which Massa duly complied with.
+Following the pass on lap 49, Smedley added "OK mate good lad, stick with him now, sorry."
 After the race Ferrari were fined $100,000 for the team orders, but the result was allowed to stand.

-Smedley continued as Massa's race engineer at Ferrari and moved to Williams when Massa joined them from the 2014 season, heading the team's trackside operations.
+Smedley continued as Massa's race engineer at Ferrari until 2013.
+He moved to Williams when Massa joined them from the 2014 season on, heading the team's trackside operations.
 Smedley left Williams at the end of the 2018 season, one year after Massa had left Formula One.

 Smedley was awarded an honorary degree ("Doctor of Professional Studies") from Teesside University in 2009.
 In July 2015 he was also awarded an honorary Doctor of Technology from Loughborough University in recognition of his outstanding contribution to Formula 1 and race engineering.

 In 2020, Smedley started a low-cost racing series (Total Karting, formerly named Electroheads Motorsport) using electric karts, aimed at making motorsport more accessible to beginners.